IDCI-Consulting/IDCIKeycloakSecurityBundle/README.md

 ```

 **Note**:
-If you wish to secure your application using OAuth 2 Authorization Code Flow for route starting with `/admin`, you will have to put the provided bundle routes behind the firewall, so here is an exeample on how to do this:
+If you wish to secure your application using OAuth 2 Authorization Code Flow for route starting with `/admin`, you will have to put the provided bundle routes behind the firewall, so here is an example on how to do this:

 ```yaml